PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 It begins with the provider creating a Certificate Asset with corresponding contract definition in the EDC Catalog.
 The Consumer searches the catalog using specific filters, initiates a contract negotiation, and retrieves the Endpoint Data Reference (EDR).
 The Data Plane then facilitates secure data transfer, allowing the consumer to pull the certificate.
-Once retrieved, the Backend Certificate Consumer processes the certificate and sends a status message to confirm the status.
+Once retrieved, the Backend Certificate Consumer processes the certificate and sends a feedback message to confirm the status.

 ##### 2.1.5.3 AVAILABLE notification followed by PULL mechanism